ToxFox88/DAMASK/README.md

   2. Use Neper to create specific geometry and sort grains if needed.

-  3. Use Paraview to convert .vti from polycristalmaker to .vtk in ASCII and conver Binary .vtk to ASCII .vtk.
+  3. Use Paraview to convert .vti from polycristalmaker to .vtk in ASCII and convert Binary .vtk to ASCII .vtk.

   4. Copy table from Neper .vtk to the polycristalmaker .vtk